 Reconstructing a Union Ship

-At 10:55 a.m., Justin Parkoff, project manager at the Texas A&M Conservation Research Laboratory, presents "A Formidable-Looking Pile of Iron Boilers and Machinery: The Conservation and Reconstruction of the USS Westfield in relation to the Secretary of the Interior’s Standards on Historic Preservation.”
+Justin Parkoff, project manager at the Texas A&M Conservation Research Laboratory, presented "A Formidable-Looking Pile of Iron Boilers and Machinery: The Conservation and Reconstruction of the USS Westfield in Relation to the Secretary of the Interior’s Standards on Historic Preservation.”

 Parkoff is overseeing the lab’s conservation of the Civil War-era ship, which sank on New Year’s Day, 1863, during the Battle of Galveston, when Confederate troops recaptured the island in a surprise attack.